FAQs, BEFORE & AFTERCARE, TERMS & CONDITIONS

 BEFORE YOUR TREATMENT

-Do not tan or have sunburned face.
+Do not tan or have a sunburned face.

 No waxing or tinting eyebrows 3 days before.